A Classic New York Deli Treat At Home

-- Kosher salt: To season the cookies!
+- Kosher salt: Just a little, to season the cookies.

-- Granulated sugar: To sweeten the cookies!
+- Granulated sugar: To sweeten the cookies.

 - Eggs: Make sure to use room temperature eggs!
 The egg yolks are used as a binder.